sillyfrog/Tasmota-Tuya-Helper/README.md

 If you have any problems, please open an issue on GitHub and I'll try and help.

-This is designed just for the initial setup of a device, no as an ongoing requirement.
+This is designed just for the initial setup of a device, not as an ongoing requirement.

 Once you have configured your device, consider uploading the template to https://templates.blakadder.com/ - that way others can then use it in the future without having to go through the same configuration process.